Sum of Gaussian vectors and large sets: How expressive are sums of Gaussian vectors?

 \subsubsection{Geometric interpretation}

-Theorem \ref{thm:1d} and Corollary \ref{cor:charac} provide fundamental geometric information about the space of Gaussian random vectors in $\R^n$.
+Problem \ref{S} aims to provide fundamental geometric information about the space of Gaussian random vectors in $\R^n$.
 Let $\Omega$ be $[0,1]$ endowed with the Lebesgue measure.
 Let $\mathcal{G}(\R^n)\subset L^2(\Omega,\R^n)$ be the set of all $n$-dimensional standard Gaussian vectors in $\R^n$.
 Let $\overline{\conv}(\mathcal{G}(\R^n))$ be the closure of its convex hull, whose points are $1$-subgaussian random vectors \cite{Bul00}, and which conversely contains the set of $1$-subgaussian vectors in $\R^n$ up to scaling by universal constant, see Subsection \ref{rem:un} below.
 Theorem \ref{thm:1d} implies that for some universal integer $L>0$,

 Problem \ref{S} asks whether there is a universal integer $q>0$ such that in any dimension $n\geq 2$,